riskframe/ai-rmm/framework/measure-2.1.md

 ### Measure 2.1.5.
 Integrate Testing into Development Lifecycle.

+Formulating detailed procedures for test execution is fundamental to ensuring the thorough and consistent evaluation of AI systems.
+This involves specifying the steps to be followed, the conditions under which tests are to be conducted, and the criteria for passing or failing the tests.
+Such well-defined procedures not only facilitate the systematic assessment of the system's functionality and performance but also enhance the reproducibility and reliability of the testing process.
+Moreover, clear guidelines help in identifying and addressing potential issues more efficiently, contributing to the overall trustworthiness of the AI system.

+Incorporating testing activities from the onset of the AI system's development lifecycle is essential, positioning testing as a core component rather than a subsequent consideration.
+By scheduling regular testing cycles throughout the development stages, potential issues can be detected and rectified promptly, minimizing the likelihood of defects emerging later.
+Furthermore, integrating testing tools and procedures within the development environment supports automated testing and the adoption of continuous integration/continuous delivery (CI/CD) practices, streamlining the development and ensuring the AI system's robustness and reliability.

 #### Sub Practices

 1. Incorporate testing activities into the AI system's development lifecycle, ensuring that testing is not an afterthought but an integral part of the development process.